godotengine/godot-website/collections/_article/introducing-gd-extensions.md

 windows.64 = "bin/win64/libgdexample.dll"
 ```

-Under `configuration`, we define the name of the function in our plugin that will initialise our plugin.
+Under `configuration`, we define the name of the function in our plugin that will initialize our plugin.

 Under `libraries`, we specify the name of the dynamic library for each platform.